Barnstorm-Research/facsimile/README.md

 #### ODE process implementations

-The ODE renderer uses the reference implementation provided for eachof the three processes (infection, recovery, reinfection)
+The ODE renderer uses the reference implementation provided for each of the three processes (infection, recovery, reinfection)

 ```
 def infection(t,y,params=[1e-2,1e-3,1e-3]):